mopore/jni-utils-npm-module/README.md

 # What is this?

-This is template for TypeScript project in VS Code with linting.
+Provides some utils used often in other projects.

 # What's the motivation?

-To have an easier start for my projects.
+Resusing an CLI KeyTool, encyrption code and DateUtils as an NPM module

 # Installation
 Just use it as template.
-`npm install sample`
+`npm install jni-utils`

 # How to use
 ```